 - Never use cruise control: Using cruise control on any slippery (wet, ice, snow, sand) surface can cause your vehicle to lose control more easily.

 - Don’t panic: If you start to slide, hitting the brake is the worst thing to do.
-Instead, take your feet off the pedals and keep your eyes focused on where you want to go.
+Instead, take your feet off the pedal and keep your eyes focused on where you want to go.

 - Leave early: Expect trips to take longer in winter driving conditions.

 By taking a few preventative measures and adjusting your driving practices to fit weather conditions, you can stay safer on the road this winter.
 Also, schedule an appointment at your local AAA Car Care Plus or Approved Auto Repair shop to make sure your vehicle runs smoothly all season long.